H0llyW00dzZ/OpenAI-API-Fine-Tuning-golang/README.md

 To use the OpenAI GPT-3.5 Turbo Fine-Tuning tool, follow these steps:

 1. Obtain an OpenAI API token.
-You can sign up for an API key at \[https://platform.openai.com/account/api-keys\](API keys).
+You can sign up for an API key at <https://platform.openai.com/account/api-keys> .

 2. Prepare your training data file in a text format.